 BYOD: Bring Your Own Device

-Some VoIP services operate under a Bring Your Own Device (BYOD) policy, where the customers are responsible for purchasing IP phones that best suit their businesses.
+Some VoIP services operate under a Bring Your Own Device (BYOD) policy where the customers are responsible for purchasing IP phones that best suit their businesses.
 This is in contrast to services that require customers to purchase specific phone models or phones sold directly from the service provider itself.
+This term also refers to when employees are allowed to use their personal devices, such as mobile phones, to access corporate information and apps for communication and collaboration purposes.

-Proponents of BYOD claim that it gives customers more leeway in purchasing the phones that are right for their respective businesses.
+Proponents of BYOD say it gives customers more leeway in purchasing the phones that are right for their respective businesses.

 DID: Direct Inward Dialing